ibm-cloud-docs/vmwaresolutions/services/caveonix_ordering.md

 You can include the Caveonix RiskForesight™ service with a new {{site.data.keyword.vcf-auto}} instance, or add the service to your existing instance.

 * For {{site.data.keyword.vcf-auto-short}} instances, Caveonix RiskForesight generates a license for the number of VMs (virtual machines) that you select.
-* For {{site.data.keyword.rw}} and Security and Compliance Readiness Bundle instances, Caveonix RiskForesight offers per host licensing.
+* For {{site.data.keyword.rw}} and Security and Compliance Readiness Bundle instances, Caveonix RiskForesight offers per-host licensing.
 You are charged for every host in the instance, which includes management, workload, and gateway clusters.

 ## Ordering Caveonix RiskForesight for a new instance
 {: #caveonix_ordering-new}